 The clinical examination was performed in a dental clinic setting, using a standard dental mirror and probe by one examiner, assisted by two students.
-Data on the status of all teeth were recorded, classified and entered into a modified WHO epidemiological survey record from 2013 [19].
-After a clinical dental examination of the dental status of all participants, a MIH sample was selected, consisting of subjects in whom the diagnosis of hypomineralized molars and incisors was confirmed.
-The presence of MIH was registered on the basis of EAPD diagnostic criteria:
+Data on the status of all teeth were recorded, classified, and entered into a modified WHO epidemiological survey record from 2013 [19].
+After a clinical dental examination of the dental status of all participants, an MIH sample was selected, consisting of subjects in whom the diagnosis of hypomineralized molars and incisors was confirmed.
+The presence of MIH was registered on the basis of European Academy of Paediatric Dentistry diagnostic criteria:

+• Demarcated opacities,

-- Demarcated opacities, - Enamel disintegration Posteruptive enamel breakdown (PEB), - Atypical restorations, - Extraction due to MIH, - Retention or non-eruption of molars and incisors - Larger and atypical carious lesions with blurring along the edges of the cavity [20].
+• Enamel disintegration - posteruptive enamel breakdown,

+- Atypical restorations,

+- Extraction due to MIH,

+- Retention or non-eruption of molars and incisors,

+• Larger and atypical carious lesions with blurring along the edges of the cavity [20].